-We assess that "EVY Sunscreen - Mousse SPF30" can provide reliable sun protection based on the ingredient list.
-We love that it can protect from both UVA and UVB rays (not all sunscreens with SPF ratings give UVA protection.
-UVA rays do not cause sunburn, but still damage our skin and lead to early aging).
+We believe that "EVY Sunscreen - Mousse SPF30" can provide reliable sun protection based on the ingredients listed.
+It can protect from both UVA and UVB rays.
+This is great news because not all sunscreens with SPF ratings give UVA protection.
+(UVA rays do not cause sunburn, but still damage our skin and lead to early aging).

-This sunscreen should also be hydrating enough to use without an additional moisturizer during the day.
+This product should also be hydrating enough to use without an additional moisturizer during the day.
 Like all broad-spectrum sunscreens, this product helps prevent early signs of aging.

-This sunscreen uses so-called "chemical", or organic UV filters (organic simply means that their molecules contain atoms of carbon).
-These filters typically give good sun protection and rarely leave a white cast, but they can be irritating for sensitive skin.
-Here are the exact UV filters in this sunscreen: tinosorb s 0.55% - 0.80%, avobenzone 1.30% - 1.60%, uvinul a plus 2.50% - 3.00% and octocrylene 4.80% - 5.80%.
+This is a so-called "chemical" sunscreen.
+It means that it uses organic UV filters.
+They typically offer good sun protection and rarely leave a white cast, but they can be irritating for some people with sensitive skin.
+The UV filters in this sunscreen are: tinosorb s 0.55% - 0.80%, avobenzone 1.30% - 1.60%, uvinul a plus 2.50% - 3.00% and octocrylene 4.80% - 5.80%.

-This sunscreen contains some common irritants, including those without a benefit for the skin.
-We assess the overall irritancy of this sunscreen to be low.
+This formulation includes some common irritants, including ingredients that do not provide a benefit for the skin.
+We assess the overall irritancy of this product to be low.
 For a detailed overview of all potential irritants: click here

 You can see the detailed formula review with the breakdown of all actives in the product and the full ingredient list with estimated concentrations in the tables below.